PacoReinaCampo/OpenNN/lifecycle/tex/chapters/chapter5.md

-# Software Acceptance Test Criteria
+# SOFTWARE ACCEPTANCE TEST CRITERIA

 Software Acceptance Test Criteria are the predefined conditions, benchmarks, and requirements that software must meet to be deemed acceptable for delivery, deployment, or further development stages.
 These criteria ensure that the software meets all specified requirements and performs correctly in its intended operational environment.

-## Purpose of Acceptance Test Criteria
+## PURPOSE OF ACCEPTANCE TEST CRITERIA

 **Description**: Acceptance test criteria serve to verify that the software meets all specified performance, functional, and regulatory requirements before it is accepted for use or further development.

 **Importance**: These criteria are essential for ensuring the quality, reliability, and safety of the software.
 They provide a standardized way to evaluate whether the software is fit for its intended purpose and ready for deployment or further development.

-## Key Elements of Software Acceptance Test Criteria
+## KEY ELEMENTS OF SOFTWARE ACCEPTANCE TEST CRITERIA

 ### Functional Requirements